MoeyyadQureshi/AdvTicTacToe/README.md

 # Advanced Tic Tac Toe
 Simple Tic-Tac-Toe game that runs in terminal.

-What makes it advanced?
-Beginners to programming often try to build Tic-Tac-Toe as one of their first learning projects.
-This is something I did 4 years ago while I learning Python.
-I decided to rebuild this game and see how different my code looks now vs when I first began.
+4 years ago, I made this same game as a learning project to get familiar with Python.
+I don't have that code anymore, but I'm sure it was absolutely horrid.
+Decided to remake this with good software design practices as a fun throwback

+Just run `game.py` to play!